🌙

 "In 2011, when the currency was still struggling to gain traction, [Mr. Szabo] wrote about it again at greater length, noting the similarity between bit gold and Bitcoin....
 May 2011 was also the last time Satoshi communicated privately with other Bitcoin contributors.
 In an email that month to Martti Malmi, one of the earliest participants, Satoshi wrote, “I’ve moved on to other things and probably won’t be around in the future.”

-In the months leading up to Bitcoin's release, Szabo penned an important blog post titled "Bit gold Markets" where he clarified the design.
+In fact, Szabo penned an important blog post titled "Bit gold Markets" in the months leading up to Bitcoin's release, where he clarified the design.
 The date and URL are mismatching because Szabo later backdated the blog post for it to appear after the publication of the Bitcoin whitepaper (listed as December 27th on the new version).

 Interestingly, he wrote in the comments: